bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Showdown vulnerable to Regular Expression Denial of Service (ReDoS) in link/anchor parsing
 ```

 We now have all our context — there is a vulnerability in the module that builds my documentation that can consume my RAM/CPU if I add an intentionally malicious link into my JSDoc comments.
-This is purely a developer dependency, so users downloading my module actually get zero vulnerabilities with any severity, and I'm quite happy to keep building my docs like I do because I know I'm not going to add a link designed to consume my own computer's resources!

-Mind you, that complete re-write looks interesting, so let's open [a GitHub issue](https://github.com/bartificer/linkify/issues/24) to actually do the upgrade with the breaking change in a deliberate and un-hurried way in the future.
+This is purely a developer dependency, so users downloading my module actually get zero vulnerabilities.
+I'm quite happy to keep building my docs like I do because I know I'm not going to add a link designed to consume my own computer's resources!
+So, I feel just fine leaving the vulnerability as-is, at least for now.
+When I have some time I'll migrate to the new version of the Clean JSDoc theme, because it does actually look interesting, so l opened [a GitHub issue](https://github.com/bartificer/linkify/issues/24) to remind myself to do the upgrade when I have the time.

 ### Some Guidance for Choosing your Dependencies